Neural Wave Functions for Superfluids: AGP Singlet FermiNet

 which is equivalent to Eq.~(\ref{eq:ggwob}).

-To relate the AGPs FermiNet and the original FermiNet, we expand an AGPs determinant constructed using the pairing function from Eq.~(\ref{eq:ggij}) as a sum of block-diagonal determinants of FermiNet orbitals.
+To relate the AGPs FermiNet and the Slater FermiNet, we expand an AGPs determinant constructed using the many-particle pairing function from Eq.~(\ref{eq:ggij}) as a sum of block-diagonal determinants of FermiNet orbitals.
 It will be sufficient to consider matrices $W \in \mathbb{R}^{n_L \times n_L}$ of rank $M$, with $p\le M\le n_L$.
 We can decompose any such matrix using rank factorization,

 where $F$ and $G$ are matrices in $\mathbb{R}^{M\times n_L}$.
 Equation~(\ref{eq:ggij}) then becomes